-The long associated with Mubarak's wife Korba Festival cancelled after threat reports
+The long associated with Mubarak\'s wife Korba Festival cancelled after threat reports

-The long associated with Mubarak\'s wife Korba Festival cancelled after threat reports Known to many in Egypt and abroad, the Annual Korba Festival was associated with Egypt’s former first lady Suzanne Mubarak, being the main fundraiser and organiser.
-This year, The Employer and The Trainer magazines took the initiative to revive this growing annual tradition by providing a different day of entertainment, education, career building, and tourism.
+Known to many in Egypt and abroad, the Annual Korba Festival was associated with Egypt’s former first lady Suzanne Mubarak, being the main fundraiser and organiser.

 However, only a week prior to the event, scheduled to take place on Friday 1 July, The Employer and The Trainer backed off claiming the security of attendees to be under threat.